 the meaning of the Tree Of Life Symbol

 ‘Look.
+The tree of life symbol is simple and powerful.
 Powerful and far-stretching roots hold the massive trunk in its place.
 They sprout first from the seed.
 They are the past, they define who we are for ourselves and those who come after us.
 Do you have a paper I could use?

 Sure.
 Paper she gets.
-She draws while talking.
+She draws while still talking about the tree of life symbol.
 This woman is on fire.
 She’s a well of information; We bet there is never a dull moment with her.
 Her husband is browsing the Inbal collection, she doesn’t know it, but we do, he’s planning a big surprise for her

-‘As for the trunk, then it is our core, the principles upon which we build our life, the thing that holds us straight, our integrity.
+‘As for the trunk of the tree of life symbol, then it is our core, the principles upon which we build our life, the thing that holds us straight, our integrity.

 She keeps drawing.
 Our crafters can undoubtedly make something as beautiful with what she sketched